 - a homecoming session where the volunteering photographer meets the adoptive family at the airport upon arrival home to capture the first moments with their family

 - a birth photography session to capture the birth of the adoptive child in an open adoption.

 The following is required from participating professional photographers:

 - You must agree to donate your time and talent for photography sessions to adoptive families, when you are available.
 You may limit the number of sessions you accept each year.
 You must agree to volunteer for at least one type of Red Thread Session and provide at least one session per year, if requested, to remain active.

-- You must be willing to waive your session fee and offer a set of proofs to the adoptive family within 4 weeks of your session.
-Proofs may be digital or printed and the size & quantity is left to your discretion.
+- You must be willing to waive your session fee and offer a preview of the images to the adoptive family within 4 weeks of your session.
+The preview may be offered online or printed and the size & quantity is left to your discretion.
 You may set your own policies, including print & product pricing, travel fees and additional subject fees.
 It is also left to your discretion to offer a discounted print & product price list for participating adoptive families.

 - You must require and keep on file a model release provided by Red Thread Sessions for each session you offer.

 - You must indicate to Red Thread Sessions which sessions you are interested in donating so that the information may be denoted on the participating photographers list.

 - Although it is understood that photographers are graciously volunteering their time, you must agree to maintain a level of professionalism when working with adoptive families, especially because in some situations, there will only be one chance to capture these memories.